Kaushal-Teraiya/Avarix-Protocol/README.md

 [LINKEDIN_PROFILE](https://www.linkedin.com/in/kaushal-teraiya-875596384/)

 Hi! 👋  I'm Kaushal Teraiya.
 This project represents **9 months of self-learning and dedication**.
-This repository contains the **core scripts** for my Unity multiplayer FPS project **"PvP Arena"**, submitted for the **Unity × Google Play Game Dev Training Program** as part of my Game Programmer portfolio.
+This repository contains the **core scripts** for my Unity multiplayer FPS project **"Blitzone Warfare"**, submitted for the **Unity × Google Play Game Dev Training Program** as part of my Game Programmer portfolio.

 ---